-- 5.8.1 It is permissible for a veterinary surgeon to supply ancillary services such as grooming, kennelling and sale of pet accessories, stock remedies and food directly as a service to clients. - 5.8.2 A veterinary surgeon may not allow any ancillary business in lay ownership or under lay control to be conducted at or advertised with his address or professional or private telephone number.
+- 5.8.1 It is permissible for a veterinary surgeon to supply ancillary services such as grooming, kennelling and sale of pet accessories, stock remedies and food directly as a service to clients in the premise approved by the Council. - 5.8.2 A veterinary surgeon may not allow any ancillary business in lay ownership or under lay control to be conducted at or advertised with his address or professional or private telephone number.